AndyHaskell/OneRoomSchool/README.md

 Dependencies for this web app include:

-json2.js
+-json2.js
-jQuery (I used version 1.10.1)
+-jQuery (I used version 1.10.1)
-Rangy's core file
+-Rangy's core file
-Rangy's CSS Class Applier file
+-Rangy's CSS Class Applier file
-Underscore.js
+-Underscore.js
-Backbone.js
+-Backbone.js

 The code from this tutorial generator is currently made to write programming tutorials with both text and code pages in slide show format, which can be encoded in JSON by clicking the "Get JSON"